Rohith0009/YT-Spammer-Purge/README.md

 ## 🤔 Pro-Tip If This Seems Sketchy: Limiting The App's Access 🤔

-If you feel sketched out about giving the app the required high level permissions to your channel (very understandable), you could instead use the app in 'moderator mode' (set in the config file).
+If you feel sketched out about giving the app the required high-level permissions to your channel (very understandable), you could instead use the app in 'moderator mode' (set in the config file).
 First, some context: When you grant access to another channel to be a moderator for your channel, they are able to mark comments as 'held for review', and this permission works through the API as well.

 _Therefore,_ what you could do is create a _blank dummy-google-account_ with nothing on it except an empty new channel.
 Then you can grant _that_ channel permission to be a moderator, and use the app through _the dummy moderator account_. **This way, you know that the app will never have the ability to do more than mark comments as held for review** (which the app supports) on your main channel, and have no other access to your account's data.
 You just won't be able to ban the spammers through this app directly, but you can still remove/hide their comments instead of deleting them.
 Just make sure to create the google cloud API project on the dummy account instead.